The Most Reliable Parental Control App

 Step3Teens tend to go out and meet strangers

-Back in the day, it was taboo to meet an online friend in person.
+Back in the day, meeting an online friend in person was taboo.
 However, in the current era of digitalization, almost every person growing with smartphones, and when social applications are hitting popularity, it's more open to breaking the taboos.

 According to the latest research, 6 out of 10 people having a digital presence can affirm that they have met at least one of their online friends.
 Not only that but among those people, the one-third majority has also continued these in-person meeting sessions.